jbiason/blog/content/research/decoding-fast.md

 0100_1000 0110_0101 0110_1100 0110_1100 1110_1111
 ```

-Would generate the bytes 72, 101, 108, 108 and 111, which using the values as
+Would generate the bytes 72, 101, 108, 108 and 111, which using the ASCII table
-ASCII codes would result in "Hello".
-Note that the stop bit here represents "end
+would result in "Hello".
+Note that the stop bit here represents "end of string"
-of string" and the bytes should not be grouped like in Ints.
+and the bytes should not be grouped like in Ints.

 {% note() %}
 So far, I didn't find any UTF8 strings, so I'm not quite sure how to process